Shah-Mazhar/Automotive-Dashboard/README.md

 •	Created a Service dashbaord which contains two Column charts, one Customer Sentiment Treemap chart and one Heatmap Chart.

-•	Both dashboards has user interactivity in the IBM Cognos Analytics platform that user can switch between dashboard and filter through certain dataset.
+•	Both dashboards have user interactivity in the IBM Cognos Analytics platform that user can switch between dashboard and filter through certain dataset.

 ## Sales Dashboard: